20 Must-Try Steak Dishes From Around The World

 12. Thai Crying Tiger

-Originally named ‘Seua Rong Hai’, it is a Thai steak that packs a punch.
+Crying Tiger, or ‘Seua Rong Hai’, is a Thai steak that packs a punch.
 Grilled beef is served with a fiery chili dipping sauce that brings heat to every bite.

 13. Australian Kangaroo Steak